 Who am I

-Science is about discovering how our world works not working for people who want the world to work for them.
+Science is about discovering how the world works, not about serving those who want the world to work for them.

-I previously used the LinkedIn blog platform but my account was deleted after I wrote an article which questions the World Health Organisation credibility.
+My LinkedIn blog platform was where I used to write about what interested me and my followers, but my account was deleted after I wrote an article where I questioned the credibility of the World Health Organization.

-With this blog I will continue working on what is most important now: bringing back real science to the news; anti-COVID-19 narrative activism, helping to have more balanced world where all decisions regarding our well-being would be based on science.
+With this blog, I will continue to work on what is most important right now: bringing back genuine science to the news; anti-COVID-19 narrative activism; and assisting in the creation of a balanced world in which all decisions regarding our well-being are based on science and people have the ability to choose what to do with their own lives and bodies.

-Click here to find the article which World Health Organisation doesn’t want you to read.
+Click here to find the article which World Health Organization doesn’t want you to read.

-Here is a list of some of my publications.
+Here is a list of some of my publications and websites.

 Notable female microbiologists you’ve never heard of